Manchester United forward Mason Greenwood released on bail

 In a statement to the PA news agency, the video game company said: “Mason Greenwood has been removed from active squads in FIFA 22 and has also been suspended from appearing in FIFA Ultimate Team (FUT) packs and Ultimate Draft.”

+“Specifically for PES 2021 on mobile, users cannot newly obtain the player, but existing owners are unaffected.

+“KONAMI condemns violence of any kind.
+While police inquiries are ongoing it would be inappropriate to comment further.”

-In a statement on Tuesday, Manchester United said it “reiterates its strong condemnation of violence of any kind”.
+Manchester United said in a statement on Tuesday that it “reiterates its strong condemnation of violence of any kind”.

 The club added: “As previously communicated, Mason Greenwood will not train with, or play for, the club until further notice.”